simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 > On 29 July 2019, the Court of Justice of the European Union (the "CJEU") ruled that a company embedding on its website a social plugin, such as a Facebook “Like” button, can be considered a data controller [...] – [fieldfisher.com](https://privacylawblog.fieldfisher.com/2019/cjeu-rules-that-companies-using-social-plugins-are-liable-for-the-collection-and-transmission-of-data)

-Although you are not in control of what those platforms behind your widgets do with the data of your customers, you are still responsible for what happens with it.
+Although you are not in control of what those platforms behind your widgets do with the data of your customers, you are still responsible for what happens with this information/data.

 ### Replace Facebooks share button

-When you add a Facebook widget like a share button Facebook does recommend you use their third-party scripts.
+When you add a Facebook widget like a share button, Facebook recommends you use their third-party scripts.
 This is great for them because they can collect more data about your visitors.
 Luckily they provide another way without the use of any scripts.

 Here is an example with custom buttons and a simple share link.
 I highly recommend using link implementation instead of any script implementation.